Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Unified construction of symmetric -local circuits for QCA

-Since $S_i$ is a local operator and $V$ is locality-preserving, $V_i \equiv Q_A S_i Q_A^{-1}$ is a local operator.
-Since the $V_i$ all commute with each other, the above formula can be parallelized into a finite-depth circuit realizing $V$.
+Since $S_i$ is a local operator, and $Q_A$ is locality-preserving, $V_i$ is a local operator.
+Since the $V_i$ all commute with each other for all $i$, the above formula can be parallelized into a finite-depth circuit realizing $V$.

 Now we imagine truncating the above circuit as follows,